aktos-io/aecad/docs/creating-footprint.md

         '''
         data: (Object)
         --------------
-        The initialization data.
-May be supplied when this footprint is inherited.
+        Supplied by the parent part for overriding the configuration when inherited.

         @iface: (Object)
         ----------------
-        Interface data for this footprint.
+        Interface data for the footprint.
 Normally all pins should be exposed.

-        Same property is used within schemas to provide connection information.
+Some no-connect pins may not be included.

+        Use @iface-add(pin, label) function to set @iface.

         @make-border (Function.
 Args: {border: Object})
         ----------------------------------------------
         > Note: This function should be called after initializing all Pad objects
-        > because it determines the center of the footprint by iterating over Pad objects.
+        > when centering is required because it iterates over all Pad's to calculate
+        > the bounding box.

         Object defines the footprint border.
 Automatically centered to the bounding box of the Pad's.

+        Multiple borders allowed.

         If `width` and `height` keys exist, it is Rectangular.
         If `dia` key exist, it's Circular.
         `drill`: Drill hole diameter.
         `offset-x`: Offset towards +x direction.
         `offset-y`: Offset towards +y direction.
+        .centered: If false, top-left point is placed to origin.

         @mirror() (Function)
         --------------------
         Create mirror of this footprint.
 Useful for female header definitions and trough-hole components.
-        '''

         Pad(Object): Class.
         -------------------